Relative Measurement and Extrapolation of the Scintillation Quenching Factor of $\alpha$-Particles in Liquid Argon using DEAP-3600 Data: Extrapolation of the quenching factor

-Based on the $\chi^2$ function, a 1$\sigma$ contour is drawn in $(A, B)$ parameter space where on the contour $\chi^2 = \chi^2_{\rm min} + 1$, with $\chi^2_{\rm min}$ the minimum $\chi^2$ value (corresponding to the best fit).
+Based on the $\chi^2$ function, a 1$\sigma$ contour is drawn in $(A, B)$ parameter space where on the contour $\chi^2 = \chi^2_{\rm min} + 1$, with $\chi^2_{\rm min}$ the minimum $\chi^2$ value (corresponding to the best fit): this contour is also shown in Fig.~\ref{fig:A_B-chi2}.
 For different $(A, B)$ combinations along this contour, the electronic QF is calculated as a function of $\alpha$-particle energy using Eq.~\ref{eq:BirksEq}.
-The 1$\sigma$ bands (green dotted lines) in Fig.~\ref{fig:BirksFit} are generated by using the QF curves from the worst fits that are consistent with the data at the 1$\sigma$ level.
+The 1$\sigma$ bands in Fig.~\ref{fig:BirksFit} are generated by using the QF curves from the worst fits that are consistent with the data at the 1$\sigma$ level.